kakahu2015/darkflare/README.md

 ## 🔐 Few Obscureation Techniques

-Requests are randomized to look like normal web traffic with jpg, php, and random file names.
+Requests are randomized to look like normal web traffic with jpg, php, etc... with random file names.

 Client and server headers are set to look like normal web traffic.